AlirezaPrz/Chess/README.md

 - **Fast static evaluation** tuned for opening development, middlegame tactics and endgame conversion
 - **Adaptive search depth** based on material count (quicker in opening, deeper in endgame)
 - **Pygame GUI** with piece sprites, menus & animations
 - Clear project structure and comprehensive documentation
+- Bots in three levels, with the hardest being at 1400 elo

 ---